 - a) The HDMI input on the HDTV supports High-bandwidth Digital Content Protection (HDCP).
-HDCP encrypts the transmission between the video source and the digital display for added security and protection. - b) Refer to your HDTV Set-Top Box user manual for more information about the video output requirements of the product or consult your cable or satellite operator.
+HDCP encrypts the transmission between the video source and the digital display for added security and protection. - b) If you are already using the HDMI 2 input for another component, or you do not want to use the HDMI 2 input for the Set-Top Box, you can connect the Set-Top Box to the HDMI1 connection.
+The LCD TV will recognize the DVI connection and obtain audio information from the audio connectors in the HDMI area. - c) Refer to your HDTV Set-Top Box user manual for more information about the video output requirements of the product or consult your cable or satellite operator.

-2.3.2 Using Component Video
+a.3.2 Using Component Video